PaulCarrascosa/LMT_Widget_Tool-LWT/README.md

 ### 2.2.
 LWTools

 Once you have installed Python, open your command prompt to install the tool.
-To open the command prompt, press the keys Windows + R, then type "cmd" and press Enter.
+(To open the command prompt, press the keys Windows + R, then type "cmd" and press Enter.)
 In your command prompt, put the following command :

 ```bash
 pip install LWTools
 ```
+this command will automatically install the latest version of our LWTools library from the [pypi website](https://pypi.org/project/LWTools/).

 ## 3. Launch Jupyter Lab

-Each time you want to launch the tool, you will need to launch Jupyter Lab first.
-To launch Jupyter Lab, you will have to open you command prompt (if it is not already open) and use the following command :
+Each time you want to use the tool, you will have to launch Jupyter Lab first.

+To launch Jupyter Lab, open a command prompt and write (or copy-paste):
 ```bash
 jupyter lab
 ```
+This will open a Jupyter Lab tab in your favorite web browser. (!
+Warning ! if you close the command prompt it will also close the Jupyter Lab session).

-## 4. Launch the tool
+## 4. Launching the LWTools notebook

-Once Jupyter Lab is launched, find the folder you downloaded from Github during the first step and open the file '...\LMT_Widget_Tool-LWT-main\scripts\LMT_Widget_Tool-LWT-main\scripts'
+Once Jupyter Lab is launched, go to the folder you downloaded from Github during the step <b>1.
+Download (and unzipping)<\b> and open the <b>scripts<\b> folder (e.g. '...\LMT_Widget_Tool-LWT-main\scripts').

 ## **!
 WARNING !**